GL Communications Inc.

 Filtering and Search

-Filtering and search capability adds as another powerful feature to the TRAU Analyzer.
-This feature can isolate required frames from captured frames in offline analysis.
-The frames are filtered after completion of capture based on Frame Direction, Type, Speech Frame Classification, Time Alignment, RIF, AMR mode, and so on..
+Filtering and search capabilities adds as another powerful feature to the TRAU Analyzer.
+These features isolate required frames from captured frames in offline as well as real-time.
+The frames can be filtered during capture or after completion of capture based on Frame Direction, Type, Speech Frame Classification, Time Alignment, AMR mode, AMR WB mode and so on.
 Similarly, search capability helps user to search for a particular frame based on specific search criteria.

 Statistics View

 Statistics is an important feature available in TRAU analyzer and can be obtained for all frames both in real-time as well as offline mode.
-Numerous statistics can be obtained to study the performance and trend in the GSM network and it is based on protocol fields and different parameters e.g. Use Type (Key/Total/Field), Statistic type (Frame count, Byte count, Frames/Sec etc.) and patterns like Range List, Wild card and Value Sets.
+Numerous statistics can be obtained to study the performance and trend in the GSM network and it is based on protocol fields and different parameters.

 Enhanced Trace Saving Options